AnyLog-co/documentation/deployments/Docker/query_node_deployment_process.md

 ...
 ```

-2. Declare (optional) configurations and master policies - the polices are built based on parameters
+2. Declare (optional) configurations and query policies - the polices are built based on parameters
 ```anylog
 AL anylog-query > <new_policy = {'config' : {
    'name' : !config_policy_name,